aadzz1862/AWSFileProcessor/README.md

-# Getting Started with Create React App
+# Getting Started with AWS Full Stack File Processor

 This project demonstrates a full-stack application integrating a React front-end with various AWS services for backend processing.
 The workflow includes collecting user input text and file uploads through a React app, storing files in S3 logging metadata in DynamoDB, processing the data using Lambda and EC2 instances, append the input text into the input file, and finally uploading the output file into S3 while terminating the instance.

-## Prerequisites
-- Node.js (LTS version)
-- npm (typically installed with Node.js)
-- An AWS account
-- AWS CLI, configured with appropriate permissions.

-## Setup

-### 1. React Front-End

-# React S3 File Uploader

 This React application allows users to upload text and .txt files directly to an AWS S3 bucket via a user-friendly web interface.